Trip Overview

 If you are using a local SIM card you will need to use a VPN to access some Western sites, Google search engine and social media.

-However, if you do have a data plan on your SIM card ALL THE WEBSITES WILL WORK WHEN USING ROAMING so you don't need a VPN - in fact, when we tried to use a VPN while connecting to wifi it never worked.
+However, if you do have a data plan on your SIM card all the websites will work as normal so you don't need a VPN - in fact, when we tried to use a VPN while connecting to wifi it never worked.

 Probably your best option is to have a data plan and optional local SIM card.